astitva22/RoboReG-Gyrosphere/README.md

 https://user-images.githubusercontent.com/75927242/152683170-45838170-e293-4642-afdc-fee81c785365.mp4

-### Linear Qudr

-atic Regulator for accurate path following
+### Linear Qudratic Regulator for accurate path following
 We Have designed two controllers for Path following using LQR control.
 * Path following using the current position as the state vector.
 Video is attached below.
 * Path following using the current velocity as the state vector.
 Needs a bit more work.